spacejack/pojod/readme.md

 Useful when using plain objects as dictionaries in Javascript and Typescript.
 Also supplements Typescript's `Record<K,V>` object type.

 This library does not attempt to replicate the functionality of libraries like lodash or ramda.
-It is intended to be a small (<1kb) utility that smooths some of the rough edges of working with plain objects and types.
+It is intended to be a small (1kb minified) utility that smooths some of the rough edges of working with plain objects and types.

 ## Install